Halam tribe

 The Halam community are various tribes native to the state of Tripura in India.
 The name Halam was coined by the Tipra Maharaja.
-As per their oral tradition they called themselves "Riam", which literally means "Human being".
-And lyrically they also call themselves "Riamrai, Raivon, Longvon, Chepvon etc.".
-The Halam are further divided into 12 sub-tribes, namely Chorai, Molsom, Hrangkhol, Kaipeng, Kalai, Ranglong, Sakachep, Thangachep, Bongcher, Korbwng, Dab and Rupini.
+As per their oral tradition they called themselves "Riam", which literally means "human being".
+And lyrically they also call themselves "Riamrai, Chepvon, Reivon, Longvon etc.".
+The Halam are further divided into 12 sub-tribes, namely Sakachep, Chorei, Molsom, Hrangkhol, Kaipeng, Kalai, Ranglong, Thangachep, Bongcher, Korbwng, Dab and Rupini.